ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Note:** Unlike the Obstacle Challenge, this version does not use a gain factor (e.g., *0.7), as wall-following requires direct response.

 **Control Algorithm Explanation:**
-The steering system uses a proportional control algorithm where the motor power is directly proportional to the difference between the target angle and current position.
+The steering system uses a proportional control algorithm where the motor power is directly proportional to the difference between the target angle and the current position.
 This provides smooth, oscillation-free steering adjustments.

 ---